ColorPanel — Smart UI JavaScript API

 <smart-color-panel hide-alpha-editor></smart-color-panel>

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-colorpanel.hideAlphaEditor = false;
+el.hideAlphaEditor = false;

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-let hideAlphaEditor = colorpanel.hideAlphaEditor;
+const hideAlphaEditor = el.hideAlphaEditor;

 Specifies the priority for hiding color editors when there is insufficient space to display all of them.
 By default, color editors are shown only in 'palette', 'radial', and 'hexagonal' display modes.
 Use this property to control the order in which editors are hidden, ensuring that the most important editors remain visible for as long as possible as space becomes limited.
 This allows for a customized and responsive user interface that adapts to varying display sizes.

-<smart-color-panel hide-content-to-fit='[ 'HEX', 'RGB', 'alpha', 'previewContainer' ]'></smart-color-panel>
+<smart-color-panel hide-content-to-fit="[ 'HEX', 'RGB', 'alpha', 'previewContainer' ]"></smart-color-panel>

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-colorpanel.hideContentToFit = [ 'RGB', 'HEX', 'previewContainer', 'alpha' ];
+el.hideContentToFit = [ 'RGB', 'HEX', 'previewContainer', 'alpha' ];

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-let hideContentToFit = colorpanel.hideContentToFit;
+const hideContentToFit = el.hideContentToFit;

 The HEX editor is an input field that allows users to enter or view a color's value in hexadecimal format (e.g., #FF5733).
 By default, the HEX editor is displayed in the UI.
 If the 'hideHEXeditor' property is set to true, this input will be hidden from view.
 Note: The 'hideRGBeditor' property controls the visibility of the separate RGB editor, not the HEX editor.